Hoover Institution: History

-Early history
+Founding

-In June 1919, Herbert Hoover, then a wealthy engineer who was one of Stanford's first graduates, sent a telegram offering Stanford president Ray Lyman Wilbur $50,000 in order to support the collection of primary materials related to World War I, a project that became known as the Hoover War Collection.
-Supported primarily by gifts from private donors, the Hoover War Collection flourished in its early years.
-In 1922, the collection became known as the Hoover War Library (now the Hoover Institution Library and Archives) and had collected a variety of rare and unpublished material, including the files of the Okhrana, as well as a plurality of government documents.
-It was originally housed in the Stanford Library, separate from the general stacks.
-In his memoirs, Hoover wrote:I did a vast amount of reading, mostly on previous wars, revolutions, and peace-makings of Europe and especially the political and economic aftermaths.
+In June 1919, Herbert Hoover, then a wealthy engineer who was one of Stanford University's first graduates, sent a telegram offering Stanford president Ray Lyman Wilbur $50,000 in order to assist the collection of primary materials related to World War I, a project that became known as the Hoover War Collection.
+Assisted primarily by gifts from private donors, the Hoover War Collection flourished during its early years.
+In 1922, the collection became known as the Hoover War Library, now known as the Hoover Institution Library and Archives, and includes a variety of rare and unpublished material, including the files of the Okhrana and a plurality of government documents produced during the war.
+It was housed originally in the Stanford Library, separate from the general stacks.
+In his memoirs, Hoover wrote:

+I did a vast amount of reading, mostly on previous wars, revolutions, and peace-makings of Europe and especially the political and economic aftermaths.
 At one time I set up some research at London, Paris, and Berlin into previous famines in Europe to see if there had developed any ideas on handling relief and pestilence. ...
 I was shortly convinced that gigantic famine would follow the present war.
 The steady degeneration of agriculture was obvious. ...
 I read in one of Andrew D. White's writings that most of the fugitive literature of comment during the French Revolution was lost to history because no one set any value on it at the time, and that without such material it became very difficult or impossible to reconstruct the real scene.
+Therein lay the origins of the Library on War, Revolution and Peace at Stanford University.

+20th century

-Therein lay the origins of the Library on War, Revolution and Peace at Stanford University.By 1926, the Hoover War Library was the largest library in the world devoted to the Great War.
-It contained 1.4 million items and was becoming too large to house in the Stanford Library so the university allocated $600,000 for the construction of the Hoover Tower, which was to be its permanent home independent of the Stanford Library system.
+By 1926, the Hoover War Library was the largest library in the world devoted to World War I, including 1.4 million items and too large to house in the Stanford University Library, so the university allocated $600,000 for the construction of the Hoover Tower, which was designed to be its permanent home independent of the Stanford Library system.
 The 285-foot tall tower was completed in 1941 on date of the university's golden jubilee.
-The tower has since been an icon of the Stanford campus.
+The tower has since been a well-recognized part of the Stanford campus.

-Expansion and later history

-In 1956, former President Hoover, under the auspices of the Institution and Library, launched a major fundraising campaign that transitioned the organization to its current form as a think tank and archive.
-In 1957, the Hoover Institution and Library was renamed the Hoover Institution on War, Revolution and Peace—the name it holds today.
-In 1959 Stanford's Board of Trustees officially established the Hoover Institution as "an independent institution within the frame of Stanford University."
-In 1960, W. Glenn Campbell was appointed director and substantial budget increases soon led to corresponding increases in acquisitions and related research projects.
+In 1956, former President Hoover, in conjunction with the Institution and Library, began a major fundraising campaign that transitioned the organization to its current form as a research institution as well as archive.

+In 1957, the Hoover Institution and Library was renamed the Hoover Institution on War, Revolution and Peace, its current name.
+In 1959, Stanford's Board of Trustees officially established the Hoover Institution as "an independent institution within the frame of Stanford University".

+In 1960, W. Glenn Campbell was appointed director and substantial budget increases soon resulted in corresponding increases in acquisitions and related research projects.
 In particular, the Chinese and Russian collections grew considerably.
-Despite student unrest in the 1960s, the institution continued to develop closer relations with Stanford.
+Despite student unrest during the 1960s, the institution continued to develop closer relations with Stanford University.